Geomagnetic Energy Emissions at Sacred Stone Sites

 Energy is finally ejected into space.

-Many early Christian sites that were built upon ancient sacred stones such as Dolmens, Cairns and Stone Circles are believed to be deeply spiritual locations.
-Some have become places of pilgrimage such as the Mont Saint-Michel in ancient Brittany and Chartres Cathedral.
-It is thought that early Christians realised the power of the energy around these Megalithic sites and used them to invoke spiritual feelings among their congregation.
+Many early Christian sites that were built upon ancient sacred stones sites are believed to be deeply spiritual locations.
+Some have become places of pilgrimage such as the Mont Saint-Michel and Chartres Cathedral.
+It is thought that early Christians realised the power of the energy around these Megalithic sites and used them to invoke spiritual feelings among theirs congregation.

 It is the author’s opinion that there is a clear interplay between the electromagnetic currents generated by the Earth’s magnetic field, creating telluric currents within the surface of the Earth and the retransmission of the same energy into space by the carefully sculpted and precisely located megalithic stones.